chybeat/Powershell-AddToReg/README.md

 `Path=HKCU\Control Panel\Quick Actions\Control Center\Unpinned`

-In a .reg file line like: 'binario=hex:e0'
+In a .reg file a line like: '[HKEY_CURRENT_USER\Control Panel\Quick Actions\Control Center\Unpinned]'

+Using a .reg line for changes value like binario=hex:e0 :

 **Name**: The value to create or change